 Company helps.
 Someone coming in from outside the situation can bring a different perspective AND be a great distraction from everything that’s going on.

-Distraction is a great way to deal with family dynamics.
+Distraction is a great way to deal with family stress.
 Instead of focusing on the things that are driving you crazy, find a project or a task that has been waiting for you and dive in.

 A simple but effective way to help you relax in less than a minute.
+And it’s one of the healthy ways to cope with an uncontrollable family situation.

 No, it won’t solve everything, but you’ll feel a big difference after this one little action.
 Deep breathing is a proven method of lowering stress and helping you get through life’s challenges.